A downloadable woodland trail

 Exploring Nymans gardens can be complemented by a walk around the surrounding estate, an area of the High Weald, designated an Area of Outstanding Natural Beauty in 1983.

-The ancient woods are a great place for winter walks and there’s a lot to see.
-When the trees are stripped of leaves and the ground free of dense undergrowth other features come to light.
+The ancient woods are a great place for a walk at any time of the year.
+In summer spot wildlife and beautiful woodland flowers or spend some time sitting by the lake or stretched out beneath the shade of an ancient tree.
+In winter, when the trees are stripped of leaves and the ground free of dense undergrowth other features come to light.
 The rocky outcrops decorated with mosses, the redwoods stand tall like giant Christmas trees, evergreens and berries give colour and our trackside sculptures take on new prominence.

 Nymans car park, grid ref: TQ263296

 To take advantage of stunning views over the Weald towards the South Downs, enter Nymans gardens via visitor reception (admission charges apply, free for members, no dogs admitted via this entrance).
 Head towards the temple in the Pinetum.
 Alternative access for those with dogs is via the public footpath (from the rear of car park) following Sussex Ouse Valley Way, and excludes the Arboretum loop of walk.
 For this route start the walk from Step 7.
 For those that would like a woodland map they are available to purchase from reception.

 Great views can be seen across the Weald towards the South Downs.
 The woodland stretches before you, showing a wide variety of tree species which give a spectacular patchwork of colour.
 Leaves unfurling throughout the spring, reveal different tree types.

 After taking a moment to enjoy the view across from the temple head down the path through the Pinetum.
 When you reach the bottom of the slope turn to your left, leave the main path and head towards the Arboretum pedestrian gate.